outscale/cluster-api-provider-outscale/docs/src/topics/get-started-with-kubectl.md

 ## Kubeadmconfig

-You can use https://cluster-api.sigs.k8s.io/tasks/kubeadm-bootstrap.html to custom the bootstrap config.
+You can use [bootstrap][bootstrap] to custom the bootstrap config.

-Currently, we overwrite runc with containerd because of https://github.com/containerd/containerd/releases/tag/v1.6.0
+Currently, we overwrite runc with containerd because of [containerd][containerd]

 # CleanUp